smhurf/lewagon_challenges/04-Decision-Science/01-Project-Setup/01-Context-and-Setup/README.md

 **Seller:**

-- Seller join Olist
+- Seller joins Olist
-- Seller upload product catalogue
+- Seller upload products catalogue
-- Seller get notified when a product is sold.
+- Seller gets notified when a product is sold
-- Seller hand over item to logistic carrier.
+- Seller hands over an item to the logistic carrier

 👉 Note that multiple sellers can be involved in one customer order!